mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 Now, let's write a custom node that reads joystick's commands and convert them to position setpoints to control the quadcopter's poisiton in Gazebo.

 ## Custom Setpoint Node
+Now, it's time for some coding!
+You will write a ROS node in Python that listens to the ```/joy``` topic that is published by the ```joy``` node, and convrets the joystick commands to xyz position setpoints.
+Then, it will publish the calculated position setpoints into ```/mavros/setpoint_raw/local```

+Publishing to ```/mavros/setpoint_raw/local``` topic is not enough to get the autopilot to track the setpoints.
+It has to be in **OFFBOARD** mode.
+So, in your custom node, you will have to send a signal to activate this mode, only once.
+You need to **remember** that for this mode to work, you will need to be publishing setpoints beforehand, then, activate it, and continue publsihing setpoints. **If you don't publish setpoints at more than 2Hz, it will go into a failsafe mode**.